basant0x01/custom-bash-scripts/README.md

 ## Tools

-asps - Modified version of dirsearch that accepts lists of subdomains. sublyzer - Advance subdomains enumeration script that uses list of tools ( findomain, sublsit3r, subfinder & altdns ) to generate list of subdomains
+`asps` - Modified version of dirsearch that accepts lists of subdomains.

+`sublyzer` - Advance subdomain enumeration script that uses list of tools ( findomain, sublsit3r, subfinder & altdns ) to generate huge list of subdomains.
+And use httpx to validate live domains.